metagenomics/metagenomics-tk/docs/modules/plasmids.md

 have the `filter` property set to true are combined either by a logical `OR` or by a logical `AND`.

 Example for the `OR` and `AND` operations:
 Let's assume that we have three plasmid detection tools (t1, t2, t3) that have four contigs (c1, c2, c3, c4) as input.
-Lets further assume that c1 and c2 are detected by all tools as contigs and c3 and c4 are only detected by t1 and t2.
+Let's further assume that c1 and c2 are detected by all tools as contigs and c3 and c4 are only detected by t1 and t2.
 By using an `AND` only c1 and c2 are finally reported by the module as plasmids.
 By using an `OR` all contigs would be annotated as plasmids.

 It is also possible to simply run a tool without